1 July 2017

-To celebrate the renovation of the Erard Grecian Harp from our collection we are hosting a series of events where the newly repaired instrument will be played for the first time.
+To celebrate the renovation of our Erard Grecian Harp by Pilgrim Harps we hosted an evening talk and concert where the newly repaired instrument was played for the first time.

-The tickets for these events were the main prizes in the Crowdfunder campaign which we ran in the autumn of 2016.
+The tickets for these events were the main prizes in the Crowdfunder campaign, which took place in the autumn of 2016, and others bought tickets to come along and support the renovation project.

 HARP CONCERT - SHARRON GRIFFITHS